goodtrailer/win-pipe/README.md

 Uses Windows's named pipes for inter-process communication.
 Senders send data through messages.
 Receivers automatically and asynchronously read messages and pass the data to a callback function.

+For the love of God, use [ZeroMQ](https://zeromq.org).
+This library is *extremely* slow in comparison and Windows-only.

 ## Features
 ### Supported
-* STL container support (std::unordered_map, etc.)
+* RAII (so STL container support)
-* Any-size data transfer (within Windows API physical limits)
+* Variable-size data transfer

 ### Unsupported
 * Multiple receivers per pipe
-	* Receivers automatically pop data from pipes, so having multiple receivers wouldn't make any sense
+	* Receivers automatically pop data from pipes, so having multiple receivers wouldn't work
+        * Pub/sub would be possible with shared memory, but this just uses Win32 API named pipes
 * Multiple senders per pipe
 	* Hopefully will be implemented eventually
 	* For now, it's first-come-first-serve